relnah/raspipircx/README.md

 raspipircx
 ==========

-Bot based on PitcBotX running on a RaspberryPi
+Bot based on PitcBotX running on a RaspberryPi.
+Educational project.